Portland Trail Blazers: 2006–2012: With Roy, Oden and Aldridge

-In the 2009 off-season, the Trail Blazers traded the No. 24 pick to Dallas for the No. 22 pick and selected Víctor Claver.
-They also selected Villanova forward Dante Cunningham with the No. 33 pick, Jon Brockman and guard Patrick Mills.
-Brockman was traded to the Kings in exchange for No. 31 pick Jeff Pendergraph.
-Free-agent Channing Frye signed with the Phoenix Suns and Sergio Rodríguez was traded to the Kings.
-The Blazers attempted to sign free agent small forward Hedo Türkoğlu, who led the Orlando Magic to the 2009 NBA Finals, but after a verbal agreement he decided to sign with the Toronto Raptors.
-The Blazers then attempted to sign restricted free agent Paul Millsap; however, their offer was matched by the Utah Jazz.
-On July 24, 2009, the Trail Blazers signed point guard Andre Miller.
+In the 2009 off-season, the Blazers traded the No. 24 pick to Dallas for the No. 22 pick and selected Víctor Claver.
+They also picked Villanova forward Dante Cunningham, Jon Brockman, and guard Patrick Mills.
+Brockman was traded to the Kings for No. 31 pick Jeff Pendergraph.
+Free agent Channing Frye signed with Phoenix, and Sergio Rodríguez was traded to the Kings.
+The Blazers attempted to sign free agents Hedo Türkoğlu and Paul Millsap, but Türkoğlu signed with Toronto, and Utah matched the offer for Millsap.
+On July 24, the Blazers signed point guard Andre Miller.

-Despite a winning record, injuries hobbled the team for the 2009–2010 season.
-Reserves Batum and Fernández started the season on the inactive list and forward Travis Outlaw soon followed after a serious foot injury early in the season.
-Most notably, centers Oden and Joel Przybilla suffered season-ending knee injuries, while Roy and Aldridge played through shoulder, hamstring, ankle and knee injuries.
-Head Coach Nate McMillan was likewise not spared, suffering a ruptured Achilles tendon during practice and was in a walking boot.
-Because of the void at the center position, Blazers general manager Kevin Pritchard worked out a deal to acquire Marcus Camby from the Los Angeles Clippers in exchange for Steve Blake and Outlaw.
-Although wins did not come as easily as the season before, the Blazers rallied to finish at 50–32, and finished 6th in the West.
-Roy underwent surgery after suffering a torn meniscus in his right knee, but returned for Game 4 of the first-round series against the Phoenix Suns.
-However, the accumulation of injuries was too much to bear, and the short-handed Trail Blazers lost the series 4–2 to the Suns.
+Despite a winning record, the 2009–10 season was marred by injuries.
+Reserves Batum and Fernández started on the inactive list, and forward Travis Outlaw followed with a serious foot injury.
+Centers Oden and Joel Przybilla suffered season-ending knee injuries, while Roy and Aldridge played through various injuries.
+Head Coach Nate McMillan also ruptured his Achilles tendon during practice.
+To fill the void at center, the Blazers acquired Marcus Camby from the Clippers for Steve Blake and Outlaw.
+Despite these challenges, the Blazers finished 50–32, securing the 6th seed in the West.
+Roy underwent surgery for a torn meniscus but returned for Game 4 of the first-round series against the Phoenix Suns.
+However, the Blazers lost the series 4–2 to the Suns.

-During the 2010 off-season, the Blazers' front office experienced significant personnel changes beginning in July with the announcement of new general manager Rich Cho, succeeding former general manager Kevin Pritchard, who was relieved of his duties after the 2010 NBA draft.
-Cho became the first general manager of Asian descent in NBA history.
-On August 12, the Trail Blazers signed two new assistant general managers, Bill Branch and Steve Rosenberry.
-Branch and Rosenberry replaced former assistant general manager Tom Penn, who was released by Portland in March.
-The organization also made changes to Nate McMillan's coaching staff by hiring Bernie Bickerstaff, Bob Ociepka and Buck Williams, with Bickerstaff assuming the lead assistant coach position due to the departure of Monty Williams.
-The Blazers acquired rookies Armon Johnson, Luke Babbitt, and Elliot Williams from the 2010 NBA draft and off-season trades.
-On July 21, Wesley Matthews signed a five-year deal with the Blazers after his former team, the Utah Jazz, declined to match Portland's offer.
+During the 2010 off-season, the Blazers' front office saw significant changes with Rich Cho becoming the new general manager, succeeding Kevin Pritchard.
+Cho became the first Asian-American GM in NBA history.
+On August 12, the Blazers signed two new assistant general managers, Bill Branch and Steve Rosenberry, replacing Tom Penn, who was released in March.
+The organization also made changes to McMillan's coaching staff, hiring Bernie Bickerstaff, Bob Ociepka, and Buck Williams.